software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 17
 >
 > Implement a REST API endpoint for _getting the questions of a quiz_.
 The endpoint should support an optional [request parameter](https://www.baeldung.com/spring-request-param) for filtering the quizzes by a category, such as `?difficulty=Easy`.
+That is, if the request parameter is provided, questions of the quiz with the provided difficulty level should be returned.
+>
-Return an appropriate HTTP status code and error message in the following error cases:
+> Return an appropriate HTTP status code and error message in the following error cases:
 >
 > - Quiz with the provided id does not exist
 > - Quiz with the provided id is not published